mrsingleton/jour71105/lessons/syntax.md

 ## HTML Element Syntax
-Refer to these examples when writing new HTML code or when troubleshooting existing code.
+Learn how to format your HTML validly by learning the parts that repeat consistently.
+Tags will differ, but the punctuation used to distiguish elements will mostly be the same.
+Refer to the following examples when writing new HTML code or when troubleshooting existing code.

 |Opening tag|Attribute property|Attribute value|Content|Closing tag|
 |:--:|:--:|:--:|:--:|:--:|